 The Information Technology sector is reporting the largest (year-over-year) decline in revenue at -0.8%.
-At the industry level, only two of the six industries are reporting a decline in revenue: Semiconductors & Semiconductor Equipment (-7%) and Technology Hardware, Storage, & Peripherals (-6%).
-On the other hand, the other four industries are reporting revenue growth, led by the Software (11%) industry.
+At the industry level, only two of the six industries are reporting (or have reported) a decline in revenue: Semiconductors & Semiconductor Equipment (-7%) and Technology Hardware, Storage, & Peripherals (-6%).
+On the other hand, the other four industries are reporting (or have reported) revenue growth, led by the Software (11%) industry.